oksana-babich/rsschool-devops-course-tasks/README.md

 ## Project Overview

 This project contains Terraform configuration for creating AWS infrastructure with automated CI/CD pipeline through GitHub Actions.
+It also includes the setup and verification of a lightweight Kubernetes cluster (k3s) deployed on EC2 instances, accessible via a bastion host.

 ## 🏗️ Infrastructure Architecture